Updated: May 27

 When you’re busy and stressed, it can be hard to carve out time to look after yourself - but making sure you ‘put your own mask on first’ is really important.
 Here at Guy Gold’s, we treat our patients as a whole individual, rather than just looking at conditions.
 The aim of what we do is to support you in living a full, healthy, happy life, so we’ll take the time to talk to you about any concerns you have before we get started, and we’ll work with you to put together a treatment plan that supports your overall health and wellbeing.

-We are open for face-to-face and online appointments during lockdown and we would be delighted to welcome you to the clinic.
+We are open for face-to-face and online appointments and we would be delighted to welcome you to the clinic.
 You can book an appointment through our website on our booking page.
 We follow a strict safeguarding policy to protect our patients and staff during the coronavirus pandemic, including clinicians donning full PPE and spacing appointments to enable thorough sanitisation and aeration of clinic spaces.

 If you’ve got questions about Osteopathy or Physiotherapy, have a look at our FAQ.